Token Reduction Should Go Beyond Efficiency in Generative Models -- From Vision, Language to Multimodality: Core Roles and Challenges

 \subsection{Better Multimodal Token Alignment}

-Despite their impressive capabilities, MLLMs continue to face challenges in semantic alignment.
+Despite impressive capabilities, MLLMs continue to face challenges in semantic alignment.
 Standard vision tokenizers typically split images into fixed-size patches, which can fragment coherent visual entities~(e.g., objects or regions) across multiple tokens.
 This fragmentation weakens the alignment between visual and linguistic representations.
-Token reduction offers a promising solution by selecting visual tokens based on semantic importance, thereby producing a compact set of tokens that better align with language representations.
-Specifically, SeTok~\cite{wu2024towards} dynamically clusters visual features into semantically meaningful tokens using a density-peak algorithm, which determines both the number and structure of token groupings per image.
+Token reduction offers a promising solution by selecting visual tokens based on semantic importance, thereby producing a compact set of tokens that better align with language representations, as shown in Fig.~\ref{fig:main_framework}e.
+Specifically, SeTok~\cite{wu2024towards} dynamically clusters visual features into semantically meaningful tokens using a density-peak algorithm, which determines the structure of token groupings per image.
 This approach preserves both high- and low-frequency semantics, substantially improving concept-level alignment and downstream task performance.
 M3~\cite{cai2024matryoshka} introduces a hierarchical token structure that captures coarse-to-fine semantic granularity, allowing different levels of abstraction to be selectively retained depending on task needs.